It was the final school period of the day, and to think Nevil had come so close this time!

 You might be old as evil itself, Nevil thought, but you’re clearly still as eager as ever for petty opportunities of theft and shadiness, aren’t you?

-…Though that also wasn’t motive enough, Nevil thought.
-He couldn’t help but wonder why someone so elderly would put herself through such great stress to secretly obtain such a small thing…Then again, he reminded himself, this old gremlin probably lives her life in two simultaneous realities: one– where every stupid and outlandish escapade is justified and ultimately serves ‘the greater good’, and the other one– where the rest of society has to suffer because of it.
+Then again, he reminded himself, this old gremlin probably lives her life in two simultaneous realities: one– where every stupid and outlandish escapade is justified and ultimately serves ‘the greater good’, and the other one– where the rest of society has to suffer because of it.

-None the less, she continued, resuming the air of a loving old lady, only having made an innocent mistake.
+Nonetheless, she continued, resuming the air of a loving old lady, only having made an innocent mistake.
 “I mean, why do people bother over something so small?
 Why can’t we all just be generous and kind and non-judgmental of others?”

 “Of course not,” she barked.
 “That greedy bastard had it coming!”

-Nevil simply shook his head, but by now nothing of the sort could faze him anymore.
+Nevil shook his head, but by now nothing of the sort could faze him anymore.
 He really didn’t have the time or energy to be caught up in yet another teacher’s rivalries.
 He simply wanted to focus on passing his subject and moving on with distinction, an objective Mrs. Gukenstein made nearly impossible.

 “Nonsense, dearest,” she said, squinting her eyes at his drawing with a look of apparent disgust.
 “With my knowledge and considerate involvement as your teacher, you’ll do just fine with that…whatever that is.”